All entrances into the Mt. Rainier National park are currently blocked by mudslides and flooding. Check the website for updates.

 Join a park ranger to learn the art of snowshoeing and discover how plants, animals, and people adapt to the challenging winter conditions at Mount Rainier.

-When: First-come, first-served guided snowshoe walks at Paradise are generally offered from mid-December through March on Saturdays, Sundays, holidays, and daily during winter break from December 21 to January 1.
-Walks start at 11:00 am and 1:30 pm and meet inside the Jackson Visitor Center (near the information desk) in Paradise.
+When: First-come, first-served guided snowshoe walks at Paradise will be daily December 21, 2019-January 1, 2020, then Saturdays, Sundays, & holidays through March 2020.
+Walks are typically offered from late December through March.
+As staffing allows, walks start at 11:00 am and 1:30 pm and meet inside the Jackson Visitor Center (near the information desk) in Paradise.
 Sign-ups begin 1 hour in advance of scheduled time.

 Distance & Time: Snowshoe walks cover approximately 1.8 miles in 2 hours.